Barbara Graham: Arrest and conviction

-Graham was convicted, while the informant was immediately released from jail, and her (informant's) sentence commuted to time served.
+Graham was convicted, while the informant's sentence was commuted to time served, and she was immediately released.
 The prosecution was led by district attorney J. Miller Leavy.

 Appeals and execution

 Graham, Santo, and Perkins were all sentenced to death for the robbery and murder.
 Graham appealed her sentence while at the California Institution for Women in Chino, California.
 Her appeals failed, and on June 2, 1955, she was transferred to San Quentin State Prison.
-On June 3, 1955, she was scheduled to be executed at 10:00 am, but that was stayed by California governor Goodwin J. Knight until 10:45 am.
-At 10:43 am, Knight stayed the execution until 11:30 am; Graham protested, "Why do they torture me?
+On June 3, 1955, she was scheduled to be executed at 10:00 a.m., but that was stayed by California governor Goodwin J. Knight until 10:45 a.m.
+At 10:43 a.m., Knight stayed the execution until 11:30 a.m.
+Graham protested, "Why do they torture me?
 I was ready to go at ten o'clock."
-At 11:28 am she was led from her cell and strapped in the gas chamber; she requested a blindfold so she would not have to look at the observers.
-Her last words were, "Good people are always so sure they're right."
-Advised that taking a deep breath after the cyanide pellets were dropped would make her death easier, she replied "How the hell would you know, you silly rascal?"
+At 11:28 a.m. she was led from her cell and strapped in the gas chamber; she requested a blindfold so she would not have to look at the observers.
+Her last words were "Good people are always so sure they're right."
+Advised that taking a deep breath after the cyanide pellets were dropped would make her death easier, she replied, "How the hell would you know?"

 Barbara Graham was buried in Mount Olivet Cemetery, San Rafael, California.

 In popular culture

-Actress Susan Hayward won the Best Actress Academy Award for playing Graham in the movie I Want to Live!
-(1958), a fictionalized version of events which suggests that Graham was innocent since it was based on letters Graham wrote to a journalist.
-The film is from Graham's point of view and includes details differing from real life; in particular, the manner in which the police found and arrested Graham.
+Actress Susan Hayward won the Academy Award for Best Actress for playing Graham in the 1958 film I Want to Live!, a fictionalized version of events which suggests that Graham was innocent since it was based on letters Graham wrote to a journalist.
+The film is from Graham's point of view and includes details differing from real life, in particular, the manner in which the police found and arrested Graham.

 Reporter Gene Blake, who covered Graham's murder trial for the Los Angeles Daily Mirror, dismissed the movie as "a dramatic and eloquent piece of propaganda for the abolition of the death penalty."
 Los Angeles Herald-Express reporter Bill Walker also exposed the inaccuracies of the film in his article in the April 1959 issue of Cavalier, "Exposing Hollywood's 'I Want to Live' Hoax", and in a 1961 book titled The Case of Barbara Graham.
 However, while the movie may have been fictionalized, there is still some doubt about Graham's guilt and the manner in which it was 'proved'.

+Marcia Clark, a former deputy district attorney for Los Angeles County and the lead prosecutor in the O.J.
+Simpson murder trial, has authored Trial by Ambush, a true crime book exploring the Barbara Graham case, set for publication on December 1, 2024.

-Graham was also portrayed by actress Lindsay Wagner in the latter 1983 TV movie of I Want to Live!
+Graham was also portrayed by actress Lindsay Wagner in the 1983 TV movie I Want to Live!

 The jazz/pop singer Nellie McKay had a touring production titled I Want To Live! that tells the story through standards, original tunes, and dramatic interludes.